How it works?

 Carbon Calculation

 Using the measured data, we calculate your website's carbon footprint in grams of CO2 per page view.
-The calculation accounts for the energy consumed across four system segments: data centers, networks, end-user devices, and the production of hardware.
-We factor in your hosting country's carbon intensity of electricity to provide location-specific results.
+The calculation accounts for energy consumed across four system segments: data centers, networks, user devices, and hardware production.

 3